-Services for professionals: information for professionals about our services, including case consultation to professionals and how to make a referral.
+Information for professionals about our services, including case consultation and how to make a referral.

-Support for you: information about services and resources we provide to people who are worried about committing a sexual offence or re-offending.
-Written for criminal justice social workers, professionals involved with offender management and mental health / counselling professionals who work with adults worried about sexual thoughts or feelings towards children.
+Information about our services and resources for anyone worried about committing a sexual offence or re-offending.
+Written for criminal justice social workers, professionals involved with offender management and mental health/counselling professionals who work with adults worried about sexual thoughts or feelings towards children.

-Support for families: leaflet on prevention services and resources we provide.
-Written for child protection professionals working directly with families where there is a risk of harm to children e.g. children and families social workers, teachers, third sector organisations etc
+Leaflet about our prevention services and resources.
+Written for child protection professionals working directly with families where there is a risk of harm to children.
+For instance, children and families social workers, teachers and third sector organisations.

-What we all need to know to protect our children’: Guide for parents and carers, including advice on what to do if they are worried about risk to a child or if a child discloses
+A guide for parents and carers which includes advice on what to do if someone is worried about a risk to a child or if a child discloses abuse.

-Cyber Resilience and Internet Safety: A Guide for Parents and Carers.
-Includes speaking to your child about their online life, helping build children’s understanding of safety online and what to do if you are worried about risks to your child online.
+A guide for parents and carers.
+Includes information about speaking to a child about their online life, helping build children’s understanding of safety online and what to do if you are worried about risks to your child online.

-What’s The Problem’ – Scottish update of guide for parents and carers worried their child has sent or received sexual images, has accessed online pornography or has been arrested for accessing indecent images of children.
+Scottish update of guide for parents and carers worried their child has sent or received sexual images, accessed online pornography or been arrested for accessing indecent images of children.

-Hard copies of leaflets may be available on request – please contact email@example.com.
+Hard copies of leaflets may be available on request – please contact the team.
 Please also take a look at our Upstream website, with information and resources that help adults prevent child sexual abuse.

 If you have any concerns about child sexual abuse, you can call our confidential and anonymous helpline.

 Easy read resources